zhihanyang2022/off-policy-continuous-control/qrdqn/README.md

 Parametrizing (i.e., approximation or projection) the value distribution appropriately is what enables distributional updates in practice.

 Abbreviations:
-- DBO: distributional Bellman operator
+- DBO: distributional Bellman operator (for policy evaluation)
-- DB02: distribution Bellman optimality operator
+- DBO2: distribution Bellman optimality operator (for control)

 In the C51 paper: